 Plant any companion plants before introducing mosses.
 If you want to add any foundation plants, perennials, or hardscaping, it is best to do that first and add the mosses last.
 Prepare the soils to suit the vascular plants and then smooth the surface for the mosses to create a living mulch around them.

 Even though you have smoothed the soils before introducing the mosses, you may need to very lightly scratch the surface to create some loosened soil to aid in making good contact.

 This is helpful when transplanting mosses that have been collected by scraping or raking.
 After the mosses have been placed on top of this loosened soil, they will be watered deeply and then walked on.
 This will re-compress the fluffed soil and act as an temporary mortar to hold the moss down.
 If transplanting scooped moss colonies, scratching can be done to create a slight depression to keep the soils level.
 All areas under and around the transplants will need to be tamped down by hand or by walking on them after installation.

-With David’s clear explaination to the needs to preparing a moss lawn from a clean slate, making a moss lawn will increase you chances of success.
+With Moss and Stone Gardens clear explanation to the needs to preparing a moss lawn from a clean slate, making a moss lawn will increase you chances of success.